 Planned Development Districts

-The zoning classification that is assigned to each of these tracts is a Planned Development District (PDD).
-Accompanied with each PDD is a PDD Report that contains a conceptual master plan for the full tract, establishes appropriate land uses, and creates a master transportation network.
+The zoning classification that is assigned to each of these tracts is a PDD.
+Accompanied with each PDD is a PDD Report that contains a conceptual master plan for the full tract, establishes appropriate land uses and creates a master transportation network.
 The PDD Report is reviewed by Staff and Planning Commission and is ultimately approved by City Council.
 The more detailed zoning requirements come in the next phase of the process with a Master Plan approval which is also reviewed Planning Commission and approved by City Council.